 We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please call Kroll at 1-???-??? ????, Monday through Friday, 9:00am - 6:30pm Eastern Time, excluding major U.S. national holidays.
+If you have additional questions, please call our call center at 1-???-????, Monday through Friday, 6:00 a.m. to 3:30 p.m., Pacific Time, excluding some U.S. holidays.
+Kroll representatives have been fully versed on the incident, and can answer questions or concerns you may have regarding how to help safeguard your personal information.

-TDM values the security of the personal data that we protect, and we apologize for any inconvenience that this incident has caused.
+We value the security of the personal data we protect, and apologize for any inconvenience this incident has caused.